Seq # 275020190

 Bionomics

-The eggs are deposited at the underside of a leaf.
-The juvenile larvae mine inside a straight gallery, about 10–15 mm in length, before they start constructing a case.
+The eggs are deposited on the underside of a leaf.
+The juvenile larvae mine inside a straight gallery, about 10–15 mm in length before they start constructing a case.

 The larvae are full-grown in September or October.
 In springtime, after hibernation, they still resume feeding before pupating inside their case in May or June.